-All states offer a variety of Medicaid programs and several can help people with Medicare.
-If you qualify for a Medicaid program, Medicaid can help pay for costs and services that Medicare does not cover.
+All states offer a variety of Medicaid programs, several of which can help people with Medicare.
+If you qualify for a Medicaid program, it may help pay for costs and services that Medicare does not cover.